 We have pre-selected various 'flights' for densely populated areas of the state that are of frequent interest.
 If you are a scholar doing change analysis in California or in private industry conducting Environmental Site Assessments, these lists will show a decade-by-decade snapshots of the state:

-The digital data collection is growing at about one terabyte per year and is composed predominantly of physical sciences datasets, satellite imagery, and digital mapping data of the United States and other Earth locations.
+The digital data collections are growing at about one terabyte per year and is composed predominantly of physical sciences datasets, satellite imagery, and digital mapping data of the United States and other Earth locations.
 Thousands of scanned aerial photographs are also part of this collection.

 - Note: The NGDA archives are not currently accessible to the public.